-Nature of expenses Three months ended June 30,
+Nature of expenses Three months ended December 31, Nine months ended December 31,

-- 2017 2016
+- 2017 2016 2017 2016

-Grant towards workforce training - 3
+Grant towards workforce training - 1 2 3

-Total - 3
+Total - 1 2 3

 The Group had availed a grant of USD 950,000 for renovation of project facility.
 This grant is subject to fulfillment of certain conditions such as creation of minimum employment with specified average salary and capital investment at the development center at Gainesville, Florida, US.